MegalithLabs/x402/Signer/README.md

 ```bash
 AMOUNT=unlimited
 ```
-- ✅ One-time approval for all future payments
+- ✅ One-time approval for all future x402 payments
 - ✅ Saves gas on subsequent transactions
-- ⚠️ Gives Stargate permission to spend any amount
+- ⚠️ Gives Stargate permission to spend any amount (with your signed authorization)
 - ⚠️ Only approve trusted contracts

 **Specific Amount:**